 Choeung Ek – The Killing Fields

 Khmer Rouge had set up killing fields all over Cambodia but this site is best known and most infamous.
-It is located about 17 km from city center of Phnom Penh and can be easily visited by hiring a tuk-tuk.
+It is located about 17 km from the city center of Phnom Penh and can be easily visited by hiring a tuk-tuk.
 In this area, mass executions were carried out.

 They executed doctors, teachers, monks, journalists, artists, anyone with good education or money, religious or ethnic minorities, people who can no longer work including old & children and those perceived to be in opposition to the ruling party.
 Khmer Rouge was brutal and people were executed in mass at this site.

 There are mass graves of the victims killed between 1975 and 1979.
-Around 1.7 million people died during Khmer Rouge regime in these killing fields all over Cambodia, which was approximately 21% of total population.
+Around 1.7 million people died during the Khmer Rouge regime in these killing fields all over Cambodia, which was approximately 21% of the total population.

 There are glass-walled stupas full of skulls of the victims.
 Tourist and visitors have attached the prayer ribbons to the trunks of trees and there are boards next the trees indicating the brutalities people faced there.